bleds1/bleds1.github.io/_posts/2023-01-27-getting-started-with-doom-emacs-p1.md

 ![Image 3](/assets/images/init-doom-emacs-pigmentandpixels-3.png){:style="display:block; margin-left:auto; margin-right:auto"}

 This file lists a bunch of modules/packages that are Doom ready just comment out those ;; things with **x** to delete the character.
-Restart, sync as mentioned above.
+Restart, sync as mentioned previously.

 ```
-[codeblock]
+(org
+ +journal
++pretty
++roam2)
+hl-todo
+treemacs
+word-wrap
+syntax
+pdf
+markdown
 ```

-Those are the most important ones for emulating my set up that I have activated.
+These above are the most important ones for emulating my set up that I have activated.
 You may want to activate programming languages you often use for nice coloured syntax here.

 ### packages.el